AnkitBarik/planetMagFields/README.md

 For example:

 ```
-$ ./magField all 0.9 moll
+$ ./magField all 0.9 Mollweide
 ```

 would give